PHYSLE/way/README.md

 * 1 = walkable with no weight
 * 2 or more = the wayfinding algorithm will favor this cell by the amount above 1

-parent is used by the wayfinding algorithm and can be null

 **cell.x**
 The x position of the cell